- Family: Cichlid

 While the holes that show the signs of Hole-in-the-Head disease can be surprisingly symmetrical, they should not be confused with naturally occurring sensory pits.
 Oscars have these small holes that allow them to sense their surroundings and sometimes they become more obvious in a mature fish.
 Sensory pits look like small pinpricks in circles in the areas around an Oscar’s eyes.

 Tips on keeping Oscars in good health

 With any aquarium fish, the best way to cure and prevent diseases is good water quality.
-Most illness begins with the stress of an ammonia or other chemical build up in the water.
-So frequent testing, water changes and water treatments are always the best medicine.
+Most illness begins with the stress of ammonia or other chemical build-ups in the water.
+So frequent testing, water changes, and water treatments are always the best medicine.
 Because Oscars are messy carnivores, this need is simply more acute.

 Oscars will definitely breed in captivity in the right conditions.
 Again, a single Oscar requires 50 gallons of water, so your breeding pair will need 100 gallons – and their activities can produce 100 more Oscars.
 If you’re prepared for this, Oscar breeding is exciting behavior to witness.